spatialnetworks/fulcrum-guide-to-data-collection/02-data-collection-101.md

 After your data has been processed and analyzed, you will likely want to distribute or publish the findings.
 There are various methods to convey your results: tabular, map, charts, graphics, etc. Often, a combination of methods will be helpful to tell your story but it is important to use the right approach in order to achieve maximum effectiveness.

 Not all data collection workflows are created equally!
 Some tools are built upon platforms which allow your data to be instantly distributed in a variety of formats once it's collected.
-There are also other downstream integration to consider, such as the ability to publish your data once and then connect it to other 3rd-party services.
+There are also other downstream integrations to consider, such as the ability to publish your data once and then connect it to other 3rd-party services.
 Learn more about some of the integrations you can do with Fulcrum, on our [**Integrations page**](http://www.fulcrumapp.com/tour/extend/)

 [^1]: Water sampling https://www.flickr.com/photos/iaea_imagebank/10723081213/
 [^2]: https://en.wikipedia.org/wiki/Scope_creep